a9a99a9a9/a9a99a9a9.github.io/content/en/publication/algor/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-class_types: ["수강 중"]
+class_types: ["Taking a course"]

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""

-abstract: 문제 해결을 위한 알고리즘을 설계하고 알고리즘을 구현할 수 있는 방법을 공부한다.
+abstract: We design algorithms for problem solving and study how they can be implemented.

 # Summary.
 An optional shortened abstract.
-summary: 알고리즘에 대해 공부한다.
+summary: study algorithms.

 tags:
-- 컴퓨터인공지능학부
+- Department of Computer and Artificial Intelligence

 featured: true